AI, Engineering Biology and Beyond 202615-16 January 2026, Bristol, UK |

 |

-The conference will take place at the main campus of the University of Bristol, a short (but hilly!) walk from Bristol Temple Meads train station and approximately a 30 min taxi ride from Bristol International Airport (BRS).
+The conference will take place at the main campus of the University of Bristol, a short (but hilly!) walk from Bristol Temple Meads train station and taxi ride from Bristol International Airport (BRS).

 University of Bristol, 7 Woodland Road, Bristol BS8 1TB, UK